MuriloMir/RSA-algorithm/README.md

 # RSA-algorithm
-This is a code written in D which implements the RSA algorithm for cryptography.
+This is a code which implements the RSA algorithm for cryptography.
-This implementation is almost complete, I had to use smaller number for the sake of computational time, but it is very close to the official way to implement a safe RSA.
+This implementation is almost complete, I had to use smaller numbers for the sake of computational time, but it's very close to the official way to implement a safe RSA.
 You may use this code as a guide when you are learning or when you try to implement your own version.
 If you want to run it then just compile it with the DMD compiler.